OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 The Festival reserves the right to place entries into alternative categories if they feel it is to the benefit of the title.
 Each submission must be entered separately.
 Entries will be assessed and successful submissions will be programmed for screening and enter the Festival competition.
 Failure to submit a screener copy four weeks prior to the festival will rule out eligibility for an award.
 If your films is selected we reserve the right to show your film at a time and date of our choosing.

-For the selection process acceptable formats: DVD & Blu-Ray.
+For the selection process acceptable formats: DVD & Online Screener.

-For Screenplay submissions acceptable formats are: .PDF on DVD/ CD, hard copy bound scripts.
+For Screenplay submissions acceptable formats are: .PDF on DVD/ CD, hard copy bound scripts, or online submissions.

 For successful submissions that are granted a screening: DCP, Blu-Ray or DVD.